Using Text Data Files with Impala Tables

 On systems managed by Cloudera Manager, using parcels:

-On systems managed by Cloudera Manager, using pacakges, or not managed by Cloudera Manager:
+On systems managed by Cloudera Manager, using packages, or not managed by Cloudera Manager:

 Download and install the appropriate file to each machine on which you intend to use LZO with Impala.
 These files all come from the Cloudera GPL extras download site.
 Install the: